Ear Infection in Children

 Medically reviewed by Drugs.com.
 Last updated on Jun 6, 2023.

 An ear infection is also called otitis media.
-Children are most likely to get ear infections when they are between 6 months and 3 years old.
-Ear infections are most common during the winter and early spring months, but can happen any time during the year.
+Ear infections can happen any time during the year.
+They are most common during the winter and spring months.
 Your child may have an ear infection more than once.

 What increases my child's risk for an ear infection?

 - A brother, sister, or parent with a history of ear infections

 - An ear infection before 6 months of age

 - Health conditions such as cleft palate or Down syndrome